JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 [`StatsPlots.jl`](https://github.com/JuliaPlots/StatsPlots.jl) extends `Plots.jl` with a focus on data visualization and compatibility with dataframes.

-[`Makie.jl`](http://makie.juliaplots.org/dev/) is an up-and-coming package that supports GPU-accelerated plotting and can create very rich, [beautiful visualizations](https://lazarusa.github.io/BeautifulMakie/), but it's main downside is that it has not yet been optimized to minimize the time-to-first-plot versus alternatives.
+[`Makie.jl`](http://makie.juliaplots.org/dev/) supports GPU-accelerated plotting and can create very rich, [beautiful visualizations](https://lazarusa.github.io/BeautifulMakie/), but it's main downside is that it has not yet been optimized to minimize the time-to-first-plot versus alternatives.

 ### Statistics